Islam Prophet Muhammad Biography

 Islamic tradition

-Muhammad is regarded as the last prophet sent by God, and the Quran affirms that the only miracle given to Muhammad was the Quran itself.
-However, later writings attribute several miracles or supernatural events to Muhammad after his death.
+All the so called prophets are regarded to have been the last one being Muhammad the prophet of Islam and Quran acknowledges that Quran is the only miracle given to Muhammad.
+But in the later writings several miracles or the events of supernatural nature were attributed to Muhammad after his death.

 Appearance and depictions

-According to William Montgomery Watt, Muhammad's religion was a total response to the total situation in which he found himself.
-He was responding to the religious, intellectual, economic, social, and political pressures of contemporary Mecca.
+Concisely, in the view of William Montgomery Watt, Muhammad’s religion was a total response to a total situation.
+He was interacting with the religious, the intellectual, the economic, the social, the political context of the present day Mecca.

-Islamic social changes improved on the status quo of Arab society.
-Muhammad's message transformed society and moral orders of life in the Arabian Peninsula, and his message required payment of an alms tax (zakat) for the benefit of the poor.
+Islamic social changes developed from the previous conditions of Arab society in some ways.
+Muhammad’s message revolutionalized the society and moral orders of life in the Arabian Peninsular and his message intended paying of an alms tax known as zakat for the indigent.

 European appreciation